MyCryptoHQ/knowledge-base-content/how-to/migrating/moving-from-mycrypto-to-trezor.md

 ![Your Trezor is not backed up](../../assets/how-to/migrating/moving-from-mycrypto-to-trezor/not-backed-up.png)

 5. **Creating your backup.**
    - The Trezor will give you 24 random words that you will have to write down on the provided card that came in the box.
-These are the recovery words, also known as a seed phrase.
+These are the recovery words, also known as a Secret Recovery Phrase.
    - You will have to use these words to restore your Trezor in case it fails or you accidentally reset it.
    - **Do not save these recovery words on your computer or take a photo of these words with your phone.** Doing so means you are just as unsafe as using a normal private key.
    - Always write them down physically using pen and paper, and keep this paper safe.